Tip 1: Don’t sign ANYTHING

 Many visitors sign up for thousands of dollars worth of training based on a noisy 5 minute discussion in the crowded Convention Centre.

-Make the decision about which ones to visit before you get sucked in by the bright lights and music!
+Make the decision about which ones to visit and what you want to know.

 You could also ask….

-If you don’t know a career advisor go to a Jobs and Skills Centre and talk with them.
-Its FREE.
-The Jobs and Skills Centres are based in TAFE colleges but they also have information about unis.
+If you don’t know a career advisor, go to a Jobs and Skills Centre and talk with them or make an appointment with a uni-based career practitioner.
+It’s FREE.
+The Jobs and Skills Centres are usually based in TAFE colleges, they also have information about unis.